 The SCC-CGR study ran from the summer of 2012 to the winter of 2014.
 Our informed consent document and software from SCC-CGR are available for reuse, and results and aggregate data will be published in the spring of 2014.
+The tutorial interface to the consent process is available as a PDF as well as in the software repository.

 Multiple other projects are underway through the Bridge project, also being run by Sage Bionetworks.
 We are working with various community stakeholders such as the Electronic Data Methods Forum and the Global Alliance on consent, governance, regulatory, and ethical systems and processes.